THEY CALL US VIET KIEU

 Let's start with the word 'Kieu' which in Vietnamese mean's 'foreign', what does this mean to you?

 We all grow up with questions about identity, who we are? what defines us? why we are the way we are?
 As a British Vietnamese Producer a lot of my work has been coloured by this.
 I am what they would call a 'Viet Kieu' and this simply means a 'Vietnamese living abroad'.
 Follow me as I travel back to Vietnam to explore these big questions around the 'Viet Kieu' identity and at the same time uncover a vibrant and thriving contemporary art scene in Hanoi and Saigon; meeting some of Vietnam's emerging and leading artists, both locally and 'abroad'.

 31st March - "lying in bed in my London flat aware that something big is about to happen...blink....blink"

-1st April - "boarding Vietnam airlines, let's try watching a Vietnamese film and get my brain ready...beep for an Asian pot noodle"
+1st April - "boarding Vietnam airlines, let's try watching a Vietnamese film to get my brain ready...beep for an Asian pot noodle"

-2nd April - "touch down on Vietnamese soil, a sea of black heads move towards me, something strange is growing inside me, its the feeling of becoming the dominant race, this is what it must feel like to be English : o"
+2nd April - "touch down on Vietnamese soil, a sea of black heads move towards me, a strange feeling is growing inside me, its the feeling of becoming the dominant race"

 First Embrace with Fabiola (my producer for the show).
-Off to first interview, barely slept, load up on Vietnamese coffee and straight on to the crazy motor cycle, clinging on for dear life : o
+Off to first interview, barely slept, load up on Vietnamese coffee and straight on to the crazy motor cycles, clinging on for dear life : o

-3rd April - "5am in the morning, woken up by a local lady selling potatoes, lay there in the dark, eyes wide open soaking in a very poignant moment.
-This woman's mundane script selling potatoes has made me realize for the first time 'I am home'.
+3rd April - "5am in the morning, woken up by a local lady selling potatoes, lay there in the dark, eyes wide open soaking in a very poignant moment; it’s the first time I realise 'I am home'.

 5th April - "Manzi Gallery, such elegance and beauty, can't believe this is here.
 Munch Munch with Fabiola.

 6th April - "burst in to tears, haven't stopped, a flood of water pours out over my script".
-I also discover I wouldn't be much different if I grew up in gere in Nam.
+I also discover I wouldn't have been much different if my mother never left.
 One big question answered!"